Reading Time: 6 minutes

 - Tomac Rosé Brut NV – 100% Pinot Noir

 This is made from the bleed-off juice of Pinot Noir.
 Aroma of red fruit, illuminated by a deep sense of earthiness and a touch of yeastiness.
 The bubbles are fine and persistent.
-On the palate, the wine leads you in with an intense strawberry flavor, and takes you along the journey with a bit of savory characteristic, perfected by the right level of acidity.
-Wine ends with a crisp, grapefruit note.
+On the palate, the wine leads you in with an intense strawberry flavor and takes you along the journey with a bit of savory characteristic, perfected by the right level of acidity.
+The wine ends with a crisp, grapefruit note.
 The kind of rosé that makes you crave a scampi ceviche.

 - Tomac Chardonnay 2015 – 100% Chardonnay

 A pleasant and crisp Chardonnay.
 Notes of stone fruit, melon, citrus, and flint with a rounded mouthfeel.
 Stone fruit flavor becomes more intense over time.
 Finish is relatively long and soft.
 The perfect one to go with bruschetta.